suyog-pipliwaal/Yacc-program-for-Syntax-tree/Readme.md

 # Problem statment
-Write a YACC program to generate syntax tree for nay string accepted by following grammer:-
+Write a YACC program to generate syntax tree for any string accepted by following grammer:-

 	S->id=E